lars1050/csc341-s23/Labs/Lab02-FaceLists/README.md

 * Write the algorithm using pseudocode to demonstrate the logic.
 You can use Java if you like, but I am only interested in the logic, not the syntax.

-3. Describe when the algorithm you wrote in #2 can be much less efficient than the add method discussed in #1.
+3. Consider a REMOVE algorithm that specifies the index of the element to be removed applied to the scenario described in #2.
+State why this remove method can be much less efficient than the remove method for when elments must be shifted.
 CLUE: Consider an array with these values: {null,null,null,null,null,2,3}